 Boiler’s classification is based on the following criteria:

-According to the Relative Passage of Hot Gases and Water
+According to the Relative Passage of Hot Gasses and Water

-Fire-Tube Boiler: This is the one where the hot combustion gases are surrounded by the water
+Fire-Tube Boiler: This is the one where the hot combustion gasses are surrounded by the water

-Water-Tube Boiler: In this, the water flows via the tubes, surrounded by hot combustion gases
+Water-Tube Boiler: In this, the water flows via the tubes, surrounded by hot combustion gasses

 According to the Arrangement of Water Circulation